Jane Peterson: Works

-Two of Peterson's famous works are held by the Metropolitan Museum of Art.
+Three of Peterson's works are held by the Metropolitan Museum of Art.
 Parade was created with gouache, watercolor, charcoal, and graphite on paper, and Turkish Fountain with Garden (from Louis C. Tiffany Estate, Oyster Bay) created with oil and charcoal on canvas, in 1910.
+Venetian Summer was painted in oil on canvas.
 Marché aux Fleurs, oil on canvas, painted while in Paris in 1908, is held in the Terra Foundation Collection.
 The Floats was appraised on PBS' Antiques Roadshow in October 2014.
 She was selected as the most outstanding individual of the year for her artistic achievement by the American Historical Society in 1938.
 During World War II she produced four portraits representing women in each branch of the military.
 These portraits were auctioned for $211,000 to build a war memorial.
-Her works were featured in Jane Peterson: At Home and Abroad, shown in 2018 at the Columbia Museum of Art, the Mattatuck Museum, the Long Island Museum of Art, and the Hyde Collection (Glens Falls New York).
+Her works were featured in Jane Peterson: At Home and Abroad, shown in 2018 at the Columbia Museum of Art, the Mattatuck Museum, the Long Island Museum of Art, and the Hyde Collection (Glens Falls, New York).